rogerlucena/Exercises/README.md

 # Exercises
-Some exercises - practicing for programming interviews.
+Some exercises - practicing for programming interviews